jacobwoodward/n8n-nodes-smartsuite/README.md

 This is an n8n community node for SmartSuite.
 It allows you to interact with SmartSuite's API to manage records, search data, and perform operations on your SmartSuite solutions.

-> **Version Note**: This is version 0.7.3, based on the stable 0.3.1 codebase.
-It has been updated to restore functionality and fix node recognition issues.
-Version 0.7.3 includes an important fix for the List operation to use the correct SmartSuite API endpoint.
+> **Version Note**: This is version 0.9.0, which includes support for the n8n AI Agent as a tool node.

 ## Features